cuvva/terms/terms.md

 We're a motor insurance intermediary offering innovative products (our **products**).

+We offer short-term motor insurance products, which can provide cover from 1 hour up to 28 days.

+We also offer monthly subscription motor insurance products, which can provide cover on a rolling basis.
+Please check the subscription specific terms and conditions for more information on how that product works.

 Our products are underwritten by insurance companies (**insurers**), not Cuvva.
 To buy a product, you need to agree to a contract with the relevant insurer (**insurance contract**).
 This will govern the terms and conditions on which the nominated vehicle or individuals are insured.

 **Cuvva doesn't give personal recommendations or advice.
 Cuvva hasn't carried out an analysis of the market to identify the best possible offer for you.** You'll need to make your own choice on whether the product is suitable for your needs.